armanriazi/private/docs/self/commands/private-rust-cargo.md

 cargo tree --duplicates
 ```

+??? info

-[!info] This will show features in the dependency graph.
+    This will show features in the dependency graph.
 Each feature will appear showing which package enabled it

 ```
 cargo tree -e features